-Nitrogen blitz is feeding your lawn in the late summer/early fall with 0.5 lbs. of Nitrogen per 1,000 sq. ft. every two weeks.
-The idea of nitrogen blitzing is to put down a total of 1 lb. of Nitrogen per month for every 1,000 sq. ft. prior to the end of the season (when top growth begins to slow and stall).
+Nitrogen blitz is spoon-feeding your lawn in the late summer/early fall with 0.25 – 0.5 lbs. of Nitrogen per 1,000 sq. ft. every two weeks.
+The idea of nitrogen blitzing is to put down a total of 1 lb. of Nitrogen per month for every 1,000 sq. ft. before the end of the season (when top growth begins to slow and stall).

-After the heat and drought from the summer months, plenty of stress has occurred.
-Cool season lawns will slowly begin to self-recover with cooler temps.
+Plenty of stress has occurred after the heat and drought from the summer months.
+Cool-season lawns will slowly begin to self-recover with cooler temps.
 This is the time to feed the lawn and push some growth.

 The extra nitrogen will help root growth even when the top growth has slowed down.
 Nitrogen that is not used this calendar year will be stored overwinter and help your lawn green up much faster the following spring.

 When should I start to Nitrogen Blitz my lawn?

 For cool season lawns, this will start sometime in late August/early September and run through the end of the season (e.g. Mid-October for my area of Massachusetts).
 You can add an organic fertilizer such as Milorganite on your first 1-2 applications, as these fertilizers contain slow-release nitrogen and often need the heat from the soil (and water) to activate.
 But after that, as temperatures start to drop, you will switch to fast-release nitrogen such as urea.

 What’s the best fertilizer to use for Nitrogen Blitzing?